Can the Police Search My House Without a Warrant?

 Your landlord cannot give the police permission to enter your place of residence.
 However, if they arrive with a relevant warrant, or someone who cohabits with you gives them permission, they are well within their rights to enter.

 If you have any legal queries about the actions that can be taken by police during a search, simply contact DPP Law today via our online contact form.
-We’ll be happy to assist.
+Our actions against the police lawyers will be happy to assist.